#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

 Follow the instructions on your seed envelope.
 It'll tell you when to start them indoors and when to plant them outside.
 Generally, you'll add three to five seeds per planting hole, then push them down with your finger.
-Mark where you planted them with a wooden craft stick, twig, or flag so you don't accidentally confuse them with weeds later.
+Mark where you planted them with a flag, toothpick, or twig so you don't think they're weeds later.

 Should I harden off my seedlings before planting them outside?